Roadmap

 When done, you will need these extra APT sources:

-• bookworm: Debian Backports (bookworm-backports)eventually available after Debian bookworm release
+• bookworm: Debian Backports (bookworm-backports)

-• bullseye: Hellfield Archive (bullseye-ab-stable)eventually available after Debian bookworm release
+• bullseye: Hellfield Archive (bullseye-ab-stable)

 Alternatively: buster-based upgrade